moryba/Notes-on-Cybersecurity/README.md

  ### 1.Introduction to Encryption
  In cryptography, encryption is the process of taking data that is plaintext (readable data) and converting it via a mathematical algorithm into ciphertext.
 Only the authorized parties with the appropriate key can reverse the process and view the data.

-The first type of encryption is the **Symmetric encryption**: it uses only one key, a secret ket to both encrypt and decrypt the data.
+The first type of encryption is the **Symmetric encryption**: it uses only one key, a secret key to both encrypt and decrypt the data.
 The key can be in the form of a passcode or a series of randomized letters and numbers from a generator or RNG.
-There are two types of symetric encryption algorithms:
+There are two types of symmetric encryption algorithms:
 - **Block algorithms** -> in which set length bits are encrypted with the use of a specific secret key.
 As the data is being encrypted the system holds the data in memory as it waits for the block to complete
-- **Stream algorithms** -> the data is encrypted as it strems and is not retained in system memory.
+- **Stream algorithms** -> the data is encrypted as it strems and it is not retained in system memory.

 The types of symmetric encryption are:
 - **AES**: advanced encryption standard was designed around the start of this century to replace DES.